weavejester/ragtime/README.md

 ## Installation

-Add the following dependency to your project file:
+Add the following dependency to your deps.edn file:

+    dev.weavejester/ragtime {:mvn/version "0.8.1"}

+Or to your Leiningen project file:

-    [ragtime "0.8.1"]
+    [dev.weavejester/ragtime "0.8.1"]

 ## Overview